signaldatascience/R-curriculum/interview-prep/questions.md

 	* Proper exploratory data analysis -- graphing, looking at summary statistics, doing sanity checks on a lot of different hypotheses.

-* What is the role of trial and error in data analysis?
-What is the the role of making a hypothesis before diving in?

 * How can you deal with missing values in your data?

 	* Replace with mean/median/mode or use linear regression for multiple imputation.
 (Linearly regress each variable against the others).